-After her death, the king still divined for several times to see if Fu Hao was living well on the other side of the world.
+After her death, the king still divined several times to see if she was living well on the other side of the world.

 King Wu Ding had other two queens afterward, but they were just for political alliances.

-Every time the country was about to have important battles, King Wu Ding would lead all of his essential officials to hold a big worship ceremony to Fu Hao, trying to seek blessings from her.
+Every time the country was about to have important battles, King Wu Ding would lead all of his essential officials to hold a big worship ceremony and try to seek blessings from her.

-Unearthed Animal Shaped Bronze Wine Vessels from Queen Fu Hao's Tomb — National Museum of China
+Unearthed Animal Shaped Bronze Vessels from Queen Fu Hao's Tomb — National Museum of China

 Fu Hao's Other Three Marriages After Her Departure

-A few years later, King Wu Ding was worried that Fu Hao was alone and might not be well taken care of in the other world, so he held a ceremony to marry Fu Hao to one of his ancestors, the 13th king of the Shang Dynasty.
+A few years later, King Wu Ding was worried that Fu Hao was alone and might not be well taken care of in the other world, so he held a ceremony to marry her to one of his ancestors, the 13th king of the Shang Dynasty.

-Sometime later, he held some other big ceremonies and married Fu Hao to the 4th and the 1st king of Shang, hoping those powerful ancestors could take very good care of his love in the other world.
+Sometime later, he held some other big ceremonies and married her to the 4th and the 1st king of Shang, hoping those powerful ancestors of Shang's royal family could take very good care of his love in the other world.

-Now, among Fu Hao's burial articles, her exquisite weapons and bronze wares are presenting her exceptional military achievements, her gorgeous accessories and refined kitchen wares are reminding us that she was also a beautiful and virtuous queen.
+Now, among her burial articles, her exquisite weapons and bronze wares are presenting her great success in military campaigns, and her gorgeous accessories and refined kitchen wares are reminding us that she was also a beautiful and virtuous queen.

 Those inscriptions on bones, especially those concerning divination, noted her husband Wu Ding’s endless concern and care for her.

-Unearthed Bronze Cooking Utensils (San Lian Yan) to Steam and Boil Food from Queen Fu Hao's Tomb — National Museum of China
+Unearthed Bronze Cooking Utensils (San Lian Yan) to Steam and Boil Food from Royal Tomb of Fu Hao — National Museum of China

 You Might Also Like: